NoahSoto/Mimikatz-For-Dummies/README.md

 45 89 37 4c 8b f7 8b f3 45 85 c0 0f 84
 ```

-To search for any of the byte sequences above we use the `s` [command]([s (Search Memory) - Windows drivers | Microsoft Learn](https://learn.microsoft.com/en-us/windows-hardware/drivers/debuggercmds/s--search-memory-)) which searches for a byte sequence in memory.
+To search for any of the byte sequences above we use the `s` [command](https://learn.microsoft.com/en-us/windows-hardware/drivers/debuggercmds/s--search-memory-)which searches for a byte sequence in memory.

 ```
 s -b 00007ffd`bd8d0000 00007ffd`bda7e000 33 ff 41 89 37 4c 8b f3 45 85 c0 74
 ```
 ![[Pasted image 20250902214041.png]]

 And we get a hit!
-Lets [unassemble]([u, ub, uu (Unassemble) - Windows drivers | Microsoft Learn](https://learn.microsoft.com/en-us/windows-hardware/drivers/debuggercmds/u--unassemble-)) this bit of memory and see what kind of instructions are taking place there.
+Lets [unassemble](https://learn.microsoft.com/en-us/windows-hardware/drivers/debuggercmds/u--unassemble-) this bit of memory and see what kind of instructions are taking place there.
 This provides an assembly translation at an address of our choosing.

 ```
 u 00007ffd`bd93e384